TL;DR

 - SIBO (Small Intestinal Bacterial Overgrowth) Tests: Diagnose a common but often-missed cause of severe bloating and discomfort.

 - Personalised Treatment Plans: A diagnosis is only half the battle.
-The best PMI providers include access to a network of accredited dietitians, nutritionists, and mental health professionals who can build a recovery plan tailored specifically to your test results and lifestyle.
+PMI providers include access to a network of accredited dietitians, nutritionists, and mental health professionals who can build a recovery plan tailored specifically to your test results and lifestyle.

 Shielding Your Future: The Role of Long-Term Critical Illness and Income Protection (LCIIP)